dunson062786/login-programmatically-into-auth0-with-cypress/README.md

-This app is supposed to show how to write a cypress test that will programmatically login a user into Auth0.
+This repo shows how to write a cypress test that will programmatically login a user into Auth0.

 Warning if you clone this repo it isn't going to work "as-is" you will have to add auth_config.json in the src folder and put this: